Bible Belt: United Kingdom

-In Northern Ireland, the area in County Antrim stretching from roughly Ballymoney to Larne and centred in the area of Ballymena is often referred to as a Bible Belt.
+In Northern Ireland, the area in County Antrim stretching from roughly Ballymoney to Larne and centered in the area of Ballymena is often referred to as a Bible Belt.
 This is because the area is heavily Protestant with a large evangelical community.
 From 1970 to 2010, the MP for North Antrim was Ian Paisley, a Free Presbyterian minister well known for his theological fundamentalism.
 The town of Ballymena, the largest town in the constituency, is often referred to as the "buckle" of the Bible Belt.